promagne/cocktail-menu/recipes/Last Word.md

 - **¾ oz** Lime juice

 ## Instructions:
-1. Shake all the ingredients with ice, then strain into a coupe.
+1. Shake all the ingredients with ice, then strain into a coupe or a Nick & Nora glass.
 2. No garnish.